-We considered the incremental costs and benefits of options relating to each issue, and reached a recommended action for each.
-We applied sensitivity analysis consistent with NSW Treasury guidance.5
+We considered the incremental costs and benefits of options relating to each issue, and reached a preferred option for each.
+We applied sensitivity analysis consistent with NSW Treasury guidance.16

-Below is a summary of preferred options recommended by this cost benefit analysis.
-All of these options were assessed as having the greatest net social benefit (Table 1.1).
+Below is a summary of preferred options.
+All of these options were assessed by this cost benefit analysis as having the greatest net social benefit (Table 1.2).